RN to BSN Completion Program (NURB)

 4 Credits.
 3 Lecture Hours.
 3 Lab Hours.

-A course on theory and concepts of community health nursing with an emphasis on social determinants of health.
+A course on theory and concepts of community health nursing, with emphasis on social determinants of health.
 Topics include: the effect of social determinants on health, wellness, and disease management in a community; and strategies for working with special populations.
 Students plan and complete a community-based health promotion project.
+The course includes community-based experiential learning.

 Prerequisites: Admission into BSN program